 A major cause of liver cancer is the hepatitis virus, which is responsible for roughly 80% of all cases.
 Inflammation in liver, resulting from untreated hepatitis B and hepatitis C, can lead to scarring (cirrhosis).
 As the liver attempts to repair and replace the damaged tissue, there is a greater chance for error in DNA replication, which can lead to cancer.

 Fortunately, it is possible to prevent hepatitis via vaccination; the hepatitis B vaccine (below) was the first preventive cancer vaccine developed (in 1982).
-There is currently no vaccine to prevent hepatitis C virus (HCV) infection, but there are direct-acting antivirals that can cure hepatitis C infection and may prevent liver cancer from starting.
+While there is currently no vaccine to prevent hepatitis C virus (HCV) infection, there are direct-acting antivirals that seem to be effective at reducing the incidence of liver cancer.

 - Hepatitis B (HBV) vaccine (HEPLISAV-B®): a preventive cancer vaccine that protects against infection by the hepatitis B virus; can help prevent the development of HBV-related liver cancer